jyscao/gossip-network-example/README.md

 ## Getting started

 We have provided you with a basic template to help you get started on this assignment.
-This template contains a skeleton Python project, as well as a Docker Compose configuration used to bootstrap a network.
+This template contains a skeleton Python project.

-*__Important__: Although it's encouraged, you are not required to use the provided starter code or Docker.
+*__Important__: Although it's encouraged, you are not required to use the provided starter code.
 Feel free to start from scratch if you don't find it useful.*

 **GossipClient**